-The annual Lindy Focus event in Asheville, NC currently features 5 nights of big band music featuring artists such as Chick Webb, Jimmie Lunceford, Benny Goodman, Artie Shaw, Count Basie, et al. It's an event well worth attending just for the nightly music!
+The annual Lindy Focus event in Asheville, NC sometimes features dance a nightly dance with the big band music of artists such as Chick Webb, Jimmie Lunceford, Benny Goodman, Artie Shaw, Count Basie, et al. It's an event worth attending just for the nightly music.

-I like to get most of my music by purchasing the CDs (in addition to the music, I like to ready the liner notes!).
-I get very little of my music from free downloads, on-line resources, etc. Finding good, danceable swing CDs can be difficult.
+I like to get most of my music by purchasing the CDs (in addition to the music, I like to read the liner notes!).
+I get very little of my music from downloads, on-line resources, etc. Finding good, danceable swing CDs can be difficult, and gets more difficult each year.
 Here are a few places to look.